 You can define a default hourly rate in your Workspace settings here and later override it with more specific hourly rates.

-You can define a different hourly rate for each team member in the Team section, Hourly rate for each project in project details, and the hourly rate for each team member working on a particular project in that project’s team tab.
+You can define a different hourly rate for each team member in the Team section, Hourly rate for each project in project details, and the hourly rate for each team member working on a particular project in that project’s access tab.

 When calculating earnings, Clockify will take the most specific hourly rate available.

 For example, if a project has its own hourly rate, Clockify will use it to calculate the value of time entries that belong to that project.